jg925/ece3400_2019-team10/labs/lab1.md

 ```
 ## Driving A Servo
 In this next portion of the lab, we were tasked with driving a servo using the Arduino UNO.
-The Servo motors would be the motors running the wheels of our robot later on.
+The servos will be the driving the wheels of our robot later on.

 For our first task, we wired a servo up to the Arduino as follows: power to 5V, ground to ground, and input of the servo through a 330Ω resistor to a PWM-capable digital output on the Arduino.
 We then played with some values to send from the Arduino to the servo to see how it works.
 We found that from 0-80 and from 100-180, the servo was at roughly the same speed (but in opposite directions for the two ranges), and that from 80-100, each value noticeably altered the speed of the servo.
 Finally, we created a for loop to sweep the full range of values to the servo.
 The results of this sweep, as well as the code used, are shown below.